Read All About the Best Bookshops in London

 Daunt Books Marylebone

 This favourite amongst London’s best bookshops is so beautiful, you’re likely to get annoyed with the many youngsters snapping pictures for their Instagrams here.
 Found in an Edwardian building on Marylebone High Street, walking in feels like that moment you first saw your university library as a fresher.
 All of the books are arranged by country rather than by genre, so you’re sure to come across hidden gems you wouldn’t normally consider.
-If you fancy staying in the neighbourhood, we've got plenty of charming places like Mini Marylebone to call home away from home throughout your stay.
+If you fancy staying in the neighbourhood, we've got plenty of charming London aparthotels to call home away from home throughout your stay.
 Marylebone is a great options for families, or those looking for the best areas to stay in London for shopping.

 Gay’s the Word